 What is AFUE Efficiency Rating?

 The AFUE (Annual Fuel Utilization Efficiency) rating of furnaces is a measure of fuel efficiency, or how well a unit converts fuel to heat inside your home.
 The minimum AFUE rating requirement for furnaces on the market today is 80%, but many have ratings that are much higher.

 Furnaces with AFUE ratings between 90% - 98% are considered “high efficiency” furnaces.
-These units can cost more upfront, but can save money and energy over time and usually have advanced features.
+These units can cost more upfront but can save money and energy over time and usually have advanced features.

 Multi-Stage Burners Delivers Different Levels of Heat

-A multi-stage burner, or modulating burner, delivers different levels of heat to your home, depending on demand inside the home.
+A multi-stage burner, or modulating burner, deliver different levels of heat to your home, depending on demand inside the home.
 Heat levels from a furnace with this feature can be adjusted electronically to provide the warmth desired at any given time.